luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-brain and tells your brain switch on and you actually make new brain cells you actually make new brain cells show me a drug that's gonna make new brain cells so in a fasting situation make new brain cells because nature wants to teach you that the cell you got into the situation
+brain and tells your brain switch on and you actually make new brain cells you actually make new brain cells show me a drug that's going to make new brain cells so in a fasting situation make new brain cells because nature wants to teach you that the cell you got into the situation